Skip to content

 Security

-• Never cache sensitive data (passwords, tokens, raw PII) without explicit threat-modelling.
+• Never cache sensitive data (passwords, tokens, raw PII) without explicit threat modeling.

 • Secure Redis with TLS and authentication; restrict network access.

-• Grant the application user the minimum required SQL permissions (EXECUTE on the SP schema, no dbo).
+• Grant the application user the minimum required SQL permissions (EXECUTE on the stored procedure schema, no dbo).

-• Treat Stored Procedures and DTOs as a contract — version them when breaking changes are needed (e.g. sp_GetUserssp_GetUsers_v2).
+• Treat stored procedures and DTOs as a contract.
+Version them when breaking changes are needed, for example sp_GetUsers to sp_GetUsers_v2.

 • Add new procedures alongside existing ones; deprecate old ones once consumers migrate.